guilhemmarchand/trackme/docs/userguide.rst

    index="network" sourcetype="pan:traffic" source="network:pan:emea"

-It is easy to understand that the default concept of the data source ``index + ":" + sourcetype`` does not allow us to distinguish which region is generating events properly, and which region would not:
+It is easy to understand that the default standard for data source ``index + ":" + sourcetype`` does not allow us to distinguish which region is generating events properly, and which region would not:

 .. image:: img/first_steps/img029.png
    :alt: img/first_steps/img029